mapbox/batfish/docs/advanced-usage.md

 ## Routing within a page

-If you'd like to use a different client-side routing library _within a page_, like [React Router](https://reacttraining.com/react-router/) or [nanorouter](https://github.com/yoshuawuyts/nanorouter), add `internalRoutes: true` to the page's front matter.
+If you'd like to use a client-side routing library _within a Batfish page_, like [React Router](https://reacttraining.com/react-router/) or [nanorouter](https://github.com/yoshuawuyts/nanorouter), add `internalRoutes: true` to the page's front matter.

 By specifying that the page has internal routes, any URLs that _start with_ the page's path will be considered matches.
 If the page is `pages/animals.js`, for example, then `/animals/` will match as usual, but `/animals/tiger/` and `/animals/zebra/` will _also_ match.
 The client-side router you use within the page can determine what to do with the rest of the URL.

+Look at [`examples/internal-routing`](../examples/internal-routing) to see how this works.

 ## Markdown within JS

 You can use [jsxtreme-markdown](https://github.com/mapbox/jsxtreme-markdown) within JS, as well as in `.md` page files.
-It is compiled by Babel, so will your browser bundle will not need to include a Markdown parser.
+It is compiled by Babel, so your browser bundle will not need to include a Markdown parser!

 Batfish exposes [babel-plugin-transform-jsxtreme-markdown] as `@mapbox/batfish/modules/md`.
 The value of this (fake) module is a [template literal tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).